HELIOS: Hierarchical Exploration for Language-Grounded Interaction in Open Scenes: Appendix

-The experiments presented in this paper ran on 8 nodes in a cluster, each with a 2080ti GPU with 16GB of VRAM and 32GB of RAM.
-Each full run of our method or its ablations on the val split took around 288 hours for 1199 episodes.
+The experiments presented in this paper ran on an internal cluster using a mix of 2080ti GPUs with 11GB of VRAM and L40 GPUs with 48GB of VRAM.
+Each full run of our method or its ablations on the val split took around 288 GPU hours for 1199 episodes.